Do you want to complete more tasks faster? Everybody wants that! Because of how demanding and busy our lives are.

 Writing down everything you need to do is common for a to-do list.
 Then you proceed through the list, checking each item off as you go.

-The Ivy Lee Method is a four-step process that improves on a standard to-do list.
+The Ivy Lee Technique is a powerful four-step process that enhances the standard to-do list,

 So, what was the worth of Ivy Lee’s method, that he was rewarded such a huge sum of money?